Firms urged to ‘break from tradition’ on staff benefits

 Businesses are risking serious staffing issues by not moving with the times when it comes to rewarding and motivating their people, according to a Preston-based adviser.

-Andrew Selby, an employee rewards specialist at Chiks, says businesses need to view employee benefits as a way to engage with staff, rather than thinking of them solely as a financial reward.
+An employee rewards specialist at Chiks, says businesses need to view employee benefits as a way to engage with staff, rather than thinking of them solely as a financial reward.

 And he believes firms should also be tailoring employee benefits packages to reflect their organisation and workforce, rather than making do with what they’ve done before or what competitors do.

-Mr Selby, a financial planning consultant who advises businesses across the UK on staff benefits, said: “The conventional approach is to pay people a salary and offer a pension.
+A financial planning consultant who advises businesses across the UK on staff benefits, said: “The conventional approach is to pay people a salary and offer a pension.
 But many staff these days want flexibility in their working hours and benefits that reflect their lifestyle.
 Much of this depends on age and what stage of life they are at.

 “Staff benefits need to be seen not necessarily as a financial reward, but a way of standing out from the crowd and a way to genuinely engage with employees.
 It’s about finding out what they want, not telling them what they should have.”

-According to Mr Selby, the issue of employee benefits is all the more important due to the increase in numbers of employees from the ‘baby boomer’ generation, which could mean greater pressure on employers as the demands of an ageing population unfold.
+The issue of employee benefits is all the more important due to the increase in numbers of employees from the ‘baby boomer’ generation, which could mean greater pressure on employers as the demands of an ageing population unfold.

 Around a third of children born in the UK in 2012 are expected to celebrate their 100th birthday, compared to just 1% of those born in 1908.